marcosguerraoktana/amanaCloud/README.md

 - LWC 1 is `accounts` and LWC 2 is `accountContacts`, `accountItem` is an auxiliar LWC used on `accounts`
 - The apex class to provide data for both component is `AccountUtil` covered by the test class `AccountUtilTest` that generate data from `TestDataGenerator` class
-- Message channel `selectedAccount` was created to communicate the components because the requiraments are not clear if the component will relared or not.
+- Message channel `selectedAccount` was created to communicate the components because the requiraments are not clear if the component will related or not.

 ## Task 3: Rollup Trigger

-Trigger  `OpportunityTrigger` was created only for needed events Apex class `OpportunityHelper` contain the main logic that is covered by the test class `OpportunityTriggerTest` that generate data from `TestDataGenerator` class
+- Trigger  `OpportunityTrigger` was created only for needed events
+- Apex class `OpportunityHelper` contain the main logic that is covered by the test class `OpportunityTriggerTest` that generate data from `TestDataGenerator` class